Onslaught (Marvel Comics): Powers and abilities

 Onslaught is a psionic entity with superior physical and mental power; possessing the combined abilities of Professor X and Magneto.
 He is capable of telepathy, telekinesis, energy projection, sensing mutant presences, manipulating magnetic fields, mind control, flight, mental manipulation, possession, astral projection, perceiving magnetic and electrical energy, absorbing any mutant into his being, and affecting reality itself.
 Onslaught can also enhance his physical size and strength.

 After fully evolving into his own, separate consciousness and having Professor X ripped from him in the Astral Plane, Onslaught evolved into a second, cybernetic form.
-In this form, thanks to adding the full potential of Franklin Richards and Nate Grey combined, his powers were increased to god-like levels, including the ability to create and reshape matter at will, and apparent omniscience.
+In this form, thanks to adding the full potential of Franklin Richards and Nate Grey combined, his powers were increased to god-like levels, including the ability to create and reshape matter at will, and apparent omnipotence.

 Other versions

 Chrono Signature Anno Doom +128

-During the "One World Under Doom" storyline, Sorcerer Supreme Doctor Doom had Kristoff Vernard use the Time Platform to summon several superheroes from a possible future designated as Chrono Signature Anno Doom +128.
-One of the heroes is a skull-headed Onslaught who became a member of the Superior Avengers.
-Ghost tells Vernard that Onslaught was born from the mutant rage and pain following the disastrous Second Krakoan Age, was rumored to be the remains of an omega-level mutant with a "legion of different world-ending powers", and became the mutant personification of death.
-During the fight with the Annihilus from Chrono Signature Anno Doom +128, Doom removes Onslaught's helmet, which exposes him to endless thoughts.
-Using a war hammer made from one half of Malekith, Doom mercy kills Onslaught.
+An alternate future version of Onslaught appears in the series Superior Avengers.
+This version is a member of the eponymous group who is alleged to have been born from the collective negative emotions of mutants following the disastrous second Krakoan Age.
+Doctor Doom kills Onslaught after removing his helmet, which exposes him to endless thoughts.

 Jean Grey's Onslaught

-When an alternate Phoenix recruits the original X-Men to stop yet another Phoenix who is using its powers to influence its world, they learn that she was from a universe where she and the X-Men stopped Magneto, but not before he killed Professor X. In response, they began using more decisive methods to bring peace between mutants and humankind.
-While they stopped threats like Ultron and Annihilus, Phoenix also began controlling her allies like Tony Stark, and set her eyes on ways to increase her powers.

-After being teleported to Earth-696, the original X-Men initially clashed with their older counterparts, whom they were able to convince to help them stop the Phoenix.

-X-Men '92

-During the battle against the Shadow King (who was possessing Cassandra Nova) in the Secret Wars storyline, Professor X faced Shadow King on the Astral Plane in the form of Onslaught.
+An alternate universe version of Onslaught appears in the series Weapon X-Men.
+This version was created by Magneto and Jean Grey, who began using more decisive methods to bring peace between mutants and humankind after the death of Professor X. Onslaught is ultimately convinced to stand down and leaves to travel the multiverse with the Phoenix Force.